kwhitley/itty.dev/src/routes/itty-router/errors/+page.md

     ids.forEach(id => {
       if (id > 2) {
-        throw new StatusError(400, 'This works even when a return (error) may not be appropriate.')
+        // This works even when a return (error) would not. throw new StatusError(400, 'Yikes!')
       }
     })
   })